execdd17/raspberry-pi-network-monitor/README.md

+## What is this project?

+The idea of this code is to:
+1. Capture Raspberry Pi thermal data
+2. Capture Internet download speed, upload speed, and ping latency
+3. Visualize the data within Grafana backed by InfluxDB

 ### Grafana Provisioning
 #### InfluxDB Data Source
 I automated the Grafana InfluxDB data source.
 It is using the Flux query language.
 I'm not a big fan of that query language but the original project was using it so I just went along with it.